pyrocms/lex/README.md

 Recursive Callback Blocks
 -------------

-The recursive callback tag allows you to loop through a childs element with the same output as the block.
+The recursive callback tag allows you to loop through a child's element with the same output as the main block.
+It is triggered by using the ***recursive*** keyword along with the array key name.
+The two words must be surrounded by asterisks as shown in the example below.

 **Example**